hcallen/python-xmatters/docs/usage.rst

 .. note::

-    Parameters containing a period can be passed as snake-case by replacing the period with '_dot_'
+    | Parameters containing a period can be passed as snake-case by replacing the period
+        with '_dot_'

-    Example: *devices.exists* parameter can be passed as a *devices_dot_exists* kwargs argument
+    | Example: *devices.exists* parameter can be a kwarg as *devices_dot_exists*

 Timestamp Parameters
 ^^^^^^^^^^^^^^^^^^^^